arangodb/docs/3.9/data-modeling-graphs-from-rdf.md

 to bring RDF data into ArangoDB will be to take advantage of the RDF-star specification.
 The RDF-star specification allows for nesting attributes in RDF statements to more closely mirror the benefits of a property graph.
-It is still in draft form but multiple vendors and libraries have already added suport for it.
+It is still in draft form but multiple vendors and libraries have already added support for it.
 If you haven't already give the specification a look and let us know if you would like to see it in ArangoDB.